Setting Marketing Goals

 STEP ONE: TACKLE YOUR MARKETING CHALLENGES

-In order to set successful goals for your business, you first need to understand the challenges your business faces.
+To set successful goals for your business, you first need to understand the challenges your business faces.
 Start by looking at your most prevalent marketing challenges.
 In its 2017 State of Inbound report, HubSpot found that for most businesses, the four most frequent marketing challenges were:

 Generating traffic and leads (63%)